A briefing to explain what hate crime is, how it can be identified, and how to respond

 You can find further information about hate crimes and how to report them in a variety of languages on the Stop Hate UK website stophateuk.org/languages

-You can also present information to the family in Arabic about dealing with racist crimes in chapter seven of the “Welcome to the UK” booklet that the family receive during their cultural orientation course in their host country.
-Your Community Sponsorship Group will also receive a copy of this booklet.
+For any Arabic speaking families, you can also present information to the family in Arabic about dealing with racist crimes in chapter seven of the “Welcome to the UK” booklet that the family receive during their cultural orientation course in their host country.
 You can also access the booklet in English and Arabic here on our website.